Colossal Granite Head of Amenhotep III at The British Museum, London

 myminifactory

-King Amenhotep III (1390-1352 BC) commissioned a large number of statues of himself in Thebes, mostly for his mortuary temple on the west bank of the Nile.
-This colossal head was found in the Temple of Mut, the consort of the principal god Amun.
-The temple is just to the south-east of the Temple of Karnak.
-Royal statues in Egypt were sometimes usurped (taken over) by later rulers.
-The normal procedure was simply to re-carve their name over the old one, but in some cases the physical features were also altered.
-Ramesses II (1279-1213 BC) seems to have altered a number of statues of Amenhotep III in this way, presumably because he wished to represent his ideal image in a certain form.
-In this statue, Ramesses seems to have concentrated on changing the characteristic thick lips of the older statuary to thinner ones.
-In other cases he took to reducing the plump stomach areas of Amenhotep's statues to make them closer to his ideal of the physical shape of the king.
+King Amenhotep III commissioned numerous statues of himself in Thebes, primarily for his mortuary temple on the west bank of the Nile.
+A colossal head was discovered in the Temple of Mut, the consort of principal god Amun, where it sits just south-east of the Temple of Karnak.
+Royal statues in Egypt were often usurped by later rulers, who would either re-carve their name over the old one or alter physical features.
+Ramesses II altered several statues of Amenhotep III in this manner, likely to represent his ideal image.
+In this statue, Ramesses focused on changing the characteristic thick lips of the older statuary to thinner ones.
+He also reduced plump stomach areas to make them closer to his ideal king's physique.
 The statue wears the double crown of Upper and Lower Egypt.
-This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+This object is part of "Scan The World", a non-profit initiative by MyMiniFactory, creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for public access.
+Scan The World is an open-source community effort; if you have interesting items to contribute, email stw@myminifactory.com to learn how you can help.

 With this file you will be able to print Colossal Granite Head of Amenhotep III at The British Museum, London with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Colossal Granite Head of Amenhotep III at The British Museum, London.